arangodb/docs/3.10/quick-start-guide.md

 ## How to Continue Your Learning Path

-When you are ready for your own ArangoDB server, you can sign up for ArangoDB's cloud service called Oasis, which takes care of the setup and maintenance, so that you can focus on building amazing things on top of ArangoDB.
+When you are ready for your own ArangoDB server, you can sign up for the ArangoGraph Insights Platform, which takes care of the setup and maintenance, so that you can focus on building amazing things on top of ArangoDB.
 See [Use ArangoDB in the Cloud](quick-start-in-the-cloud.html) to get started.